docbender/openHAB-Simatic/README.md

 Compiled binding is inserted into release branch: https://github.com/docbender/openHAB-Simatic/releases

 Binding is compatible with openHAB 3.0.
 For previous openHAB versions (1.8 and 2.x) see oh1.8 branch.

+Simatic is a registered trademark of Siemens AG.